Styl-Plus

-The group Styl-Plus (originally STYL) is a Nigerian R&B and pop musical group / quartet.
+The group Styl-Plus (originally STYL) is a Nigerian R&B and pop musical group.

 The founding members were Shifi Emoefe, Tunde Akinsanmi, Yemi Akinwonmi, and Lanre Faneyi, the name STYL being an abbreviation of the founders' first names.

-In 1998 Lanre Faneyi died, and Zeal Onyecheme joined the group.
+In 1998, Lanre Faneyi died, and Zeal Onyecheme joined the group.
 This led to the group being renamed Styl-Plus, the "Plus" denoting the new addition to the group.

-In 2002 Yemi Akinwonmi left the group unofficially and the musical band became a trio without adding a new member.
+In 2002, Yemi Akinwonmi left the group unofficially and the musical band became a trio without adding a new member.
 Starting 2003, the group officially had its own record label, STYL-PLUS.
-On Thursday November 15, 2018, it was reported that Tunde Akinsanmi left the group in 2012 and adopted a new stage name "Tunde Tdot", leaving Shifi and Zeal who currently are the flag bearers of the group.
+On Thursday 15 November 2018, it was reported that Tunde Akinsanmi left the group in 2012 and adopted a new stage name "Tunde Tdot", leaving Shifi and Zeal who currently are the flag bearers of the group.

 History

 STYL was formed in 1997 in Akure, Nigeria and made up of four members.
-In 2001, the group sang mainly pop and love songs.
+The group sang mainly pop and love songs.